Music and Rafting

 Our Idaho Music and Rafting Trips

-The musicians are full participants in the trip and like all of our guests take advantage of all of the opportunities the Middle Fork has to offer such as hiking, visiting cultural sites and points of natural wonder, fly fishing for native Westslope cutthroat trout, making new friends, soaking in natural hot springs, etc. The running of the trip is like all of our other great trips, the only difference being we will be treated to professional musicians performing their art in one of the more inspiring places possible, the Middle Fork Salmon and the Frank Church River of No Return Wilderness Area.
+The musicians are full participants in the trip and like all of our guests take advantage of all of the opportunities our river trips offer such as hiking, visiting cultural sites and points of natural wonder, fly fishing for native Westslope cutthroat trout, making new friends, soaking in natural hot springs, etc. The running of the trip is like all of our other great trips, the only difference being we will be treated to professional musicians performing their art in one of the more inspiring places possible, the along the Salmon in the Frank Church River of No Return Wilderness Area.

 What you’ll see